jay-bman725/jaymakesvideos-website/README.md

 > ⚠️ **Beta Notice:**
-> The theme switching feature and mobile support are currently in beta.
+> The theme switching feature, custom gradients, and mobile support are currently in beta.
 If you experience any issues, please report them by opening a GitHub issue.

 # jaymakesvideos-website

 Welcome to **jaymakesvideos.xyz** – my personal website and the ultimate hub for all things related to my online presence.
 Here, you'll find links to my social media profiles, a little bit about me, and how you can get in touch.
 Feel free to explore and connect!

+---
+## Custom Gradients and Default Theme
+Custom gradients can only be modified while using the default theme.
+If you have a different theme enabled, you will need to switch back to the default theme in order to customize gradients.

 ---